yusufyzzc/Screen-OCR-Translator/README.md

 # Screen Text Translator

-An Electron-based desktop application that allows you to capture screen areas and translate text.
+An Electron JS based desktop application that allows you to capture screen areas and translate text.

 ![Application Screenshot](assets/icon.png)